gracewylu/cse530/README.md

 ==================
 Backend
 ==================
-Using Django for backend and for scripts
+Using Django for backend and for scripts as well as SQLite for database